tarof429/stuckathome/linux/README.md

 /shared 192.168.1.0/24
 ```

-Afterwards, we can mount the NFS directory.
+Afterwards, we can mount the NFS directory from another machine.

 ```sh
 $ sudo mkdir /shared